fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 We made the 10 minute drive into Oban then enjoyed a saunter around the shops overlooking the bay, stopping to eat scallops at the harbourside [Green Shack Seafood Hut](https://www.tripadvisor.co.uk/Restaurant_Review-g186501-d2091037-Reviews-Oban_Seafood_Hut-Oban_Argyll_and_Bute_Scotland.html).
 Aside from Rudy trying to eat _everything_ on the ground around us, this was magic.

-Later that night we ate dinner in The [Glue Pot](http://www.oysterinn.co.uk/glue-pot.html), our hotel bar-restaurant – Fish Pie and a beer for me, Scampi and a glass of wine for Clair.
+Later that night we ate dinner in [The Glue Pot](http://www.oysterinn.co.uk/glue-pot.html), our hotel bar-restaurant – Fish Pie and a beer for me, Scampi and a glass of wine for Clair.
 Good pub fare all round.
 The holiday was off to a fine start!

 ## Tuesday

 We started the day with breakfast in the hotel and it was a good’un: Clair opted for a “full Scottish”, and I had Eggs Royal (poached eggs, salmon, spinach, hollandaise sauce).
-With black clouds gathering ominously outside (it was the only day of bad weather during the entire trip), this tasty fuel was exactly what was required.
+With black clouds gathering ominously outside (it was the only day of bad weather during the entire trip), this was exactly the kind of tasty fuel we needed.

-We headed for [Ganavan Sands](https://www.visitscotland.com/info/towns-villages/ganavan-sands-p315601) and by the time we arrived it was raining pretty heavily.
+We headed for [Ganavan Sands](https://www.visitscotland.com/info/towns-villages/ganavan-sands-p315601) and by arrival it was raining pretty heavily.
 However every cloud has a silver lining as this gave Rudy a chance to strut his stuff in his new Hi-Vis, waterproof jacket.
 We played fetch for a wee while and he had his first experience of paddling in the sea.

 <figure>
   {% respimg "https://res.cloudinary.com/fuzzylogic/image/upload/v1601818757/IMG_1288_zrcnox.jpg", "Rudy on Ganavan Sands", "(min-width: 1600px) 646px, (min-width: 700px) 612px, 91.58vw" %}
   <figcaption>Rudy on Ganavan Sands, Oban</figcaption>
 </figure>

 With our drookit dug in tow, we left for local historic attraction [McCaig’s Tower](https://www.visitscotland.com/info/see-do/mccaigs-tower-p255141), although when it became apparent that the final climb would be on foot in the rain we axed that plan, like the amateur adventurers we are.
 Instead we parked up in Oban and began hunting for lunch, while the rain continued unabated.

 Frustratingly it was slim pickings for pet-friendly eateries and we endured a couple of knock-backs.
 Finally, after some frozen-fingered Googling, we found [Markie Dan’s](https://markiedans.co.uk/), like a pooch-friendly oasis in the desert.
 Clair ate fish and chips (which was dynamite) while I had chicken and rice soup and a smoked haddock and mozarella fish cake, washed down with a tasty local beer.
 Big up Markie Dan’s!
 (And shout out to their toilet vending machine for unexpected X-rated weirdness.)

 Sidenote: this wee lunchtime challenge prompted me to consider restarting a side-project I’d previously put on ice.
 The idea is an online directory of quality child and pet-friendly bars, restaurants and accommodation which – if you give it your current location – would list the places nearest to you.
 That would’ve been handy that day.
 Maybe someday I’ll get around to it.

 With happy bellies we retired to the hotel for a rest, before it was time to head to Port Appin for dinner at the [Pierhouse Hotel](https://www.pierhousehotel.co.uk/about/hotel/whos-who).
 Our pal [Fiona](https://twitter.com/missfionamclean) is General Manager there and it had been on our visit-list for ages.

-Despite bringing a canine companion we were graciously accommodated (thanks, David), although as it dawned on us how refined our surroundings were, we secretly began praying that the tiny terrier would be on his best behaviour.
+Despite bringing a canine companion we were graciously accommodated (thanks, David), although as it became clear how posh our surroundings were, we secretly began praying that the tiny terrier would be on his best behaviour.

 The Pierhouse is beautifully located and the restaurant certainly lived up to its reputation.